w180112/vRG_DPDK/README.md

 	# ./uninstall.sh

+For hugepages, NIC binding and other system configuration, please refer to Intel DPDK documentation: [DPDK doc](http://doc.dpdk.org/guides/linux_gsg/)

 ## Note:

-1. We only support 3 LCP options, PAP authentication, Magic Number, Max receive unit so far.
+1. The vRG system only support 3 LCP options, PAP authentication, Magic Number, Max receive unit so far.
 2. User can now set the default gateway address 192.168.2.1 to end device after PPPoE link established.
 3. The master branch contains NAT feature.
 If you don't want any NAT translation, switch to non_nat branch by typing git checkout non_nat.
-4. User can assign how many sessions will be established, the maximum support sessions are 4094, but we have test 2 sessions so far.
+4. User can assign how many sessions will be established, the maximum support sessions are 4094, but only 2 sessions have been tested so far.
 5. In data plane, user 1 uses single tag vlan 1, user 2 uses single tag vlan 2.
 All data plane packets received at gateway should include the single tag vlan.
 If you don't need to run in VLAN environment, just switch to non_vlan branch.
 6. Each user's account and password are stored in ***pap-setup*** file.